Emil-S-21165/pet-project-ReactJs-Marvel/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This pet-project was made as part of the React course, the project is an information portal about characters from the comics, using a public API.
+The project was made without using React Hooks.

 ## Available Scripts